AnnaLouise500/milestone-memorygameorca/README.md

 ## Who are Orca Raffle?
 <ul>
-<li>Orca Raffle is the brain child of James and Piers, childhood school friends who wanted to create a platform which both provided them
-with a source of income and a way of generating revenue for a number of different charities</li>
+<li>Orca Raffle is the brain child of James and Piers, childhood school friends who wanted to create a platform which contributes to generating revenue for a number of different charities</li>
 <li>The site works by procuring donated prizes such as iPhones, Xbox consoles etc and allowing their customers to buy tickets in the
 chance of winning.</li>
 <li>They draw the winner by picking a number at random, live on their website.</li>
-<li>To limit the amount of people entering the raffle they have come up with the idea of creating a game which will load just prior to a
+<li>To limit the amount of people entering the raffle they have come up with the idea of creating a game which will load just after a
-customer being able to finalise their purchase</li>
+customer has paid for their tickets</li>
+  <li>If the customer does not pass the game, they will not be entered into the prize draw</li>

 ## Requirements
 <li>The pass rate of this game needs to be less than 85%</li>